YongzeYang/ImageColorQuantizationAPI/readme.md

 os.environ['HADOOP_HOME'] = 'hadoop-3.3.6'
 ```

-In addition, if you are running macOS, you need to add the following additional statement:
+Please note that, if you are running macOS or if you found the exception of "Apps aren't loaded yet", you need to add the following additional statement in `manage.py`:

 ``` python
 # If you use macOS, you have to setup this